brimdata/zed/zng/docs/spec.md

 ### 4.1.2 Type Alias

-A type alias has the following form:
+A TZNG type alias has the following form:
 ```
 #<type-name>:<type-string>
 ```